danfitz/onlineCourses/javascript/typescriptDevelopersGuide/c-type-annotations-in-action.md

 };
 ```

-**Note**: `(i: number) => void` is the syntax for type annotating a function.
+**Note**: `(i: number) => void` is the syntax for type annotating a _variable storing a function_.
+(You'll learn how to annotate a _function itself_ later.)
 The left-hand side tells TypeScript the types for the arguments, while the right-hand side tells TypeScript the type for the return value.

 ## Understanding Type Inference